dartmouth-cs98/hack-a-thing-1-tinykeys/README.md

 # Instructions
 Play TinyKeys using the keyboard as though it were a piano keyboard.
-A plays middle C
+A plays middle C.
-W plays C#
+W plays C#.
-S plays D
+S plays D.
 etc.

 Adding attack and decay is handled though the GUI, as is changing the type of waveform.